monster3455/Transplant-List/README.md

 # Transplant-List
-Beginning of a organs transplant list taking in patient and saving to database, and allowing viewing and modifications to data
+Created a organs transplant list taking in patient and saving to SQL database.
+The program allowed Adding, Modifying, Viewing and Deleting of the patients.